alexandrecuer/smartgrid/Themis/adding_Sonoff_DW1_Wireless_Magnetic_Door.md

 esptool --port COM4 write_flash 0x00000 esp-1MB-backup.bin
 ```

-# install OpenMQTTGateway firmware
+# burn the OpenMQTTGateway firmware into the bridge
-The best choice to compile the firmware is to use Atom and its integrated terminal platformio-ide-terminal
+The best choice to compile and burn the firmware is to use Atom and its integrated terminal platformio-ide-terminal

-In atom :

-1) Open the folder named "OpenMQTTGateway"

-2) Open the platformio.ini file and uncomment the rfbridge line
+In atom, open the folder named "OpenMQTTGateway", open the platformio.ini file and uncomment the rfbridge line
 ```
 default_envs = rfbridge
 ```